doughodson/mixr-examples/README.md

 * mainIGViewer -- simple image generator

-* mainLaero -- demostrates flight navigation
+* mainLaero -- demonstrates flight navigation

 * mainNonRT1 -- executes a simulation as fast as possible (not real-time, no concern about wall clock)